CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Features of CASTELLA

 \subsection{Detailed Statistics of CASTELLA}

-CASTELLA is a human-annotated dataset consisting of long audio recordings range from one to five minutes, free-format captions, and temporal boundaries.
+CASTELLA is a human-annotated dataset consisting of long audio recordings that range from one to five minutes, free-format captions, and temporal boundaries.
 The total length of audio is over 120 hours and the annotated audio recordings are over 1.9k, which is significantly larger than UnAV-100 subset, the previous manually annotated AMR dataset~\cite{munakata2025language}.

 The detailed statistics of CASTELLA are summarized in Table~\ref{tab:stat2}.
-We collected 1,009, 213, and 640 audio recordings for training, validation, and test splits, respectively.
+We collected 1009, 213, and 640 audio recordings for training, validation, and test splits, respectively.
 Audio recordings have an average of 2.1 local captions, and local captions have an average of 2.9 timestamps.
-The left side of Fig.~\ref{fig: dist} shows the distribution of the number of local captions per audio recordings.
+Fig.~\ref{fig: dist} (left) shows the distribution of the number of local captions per audio recordings.
 Audio recordings with two moments have the highest frequency of occurrence.
-The right side of Fig.~\ref{fig: dist} shows the distribution of the length of timestamps.
-This distribution has a clear long tail and indicates that short timestamps are dominant.
+Fig.~\ref{fig: dist} (right) shows the distribution of the length of timestamps.
+This distribution has a clear long-tail and indicates that short timestamps are dominant.
 The vocabulary size is about 1,762 words for both local and global captions, and 1,371 words for local captions alone.
 The average length of captions is 7.8 and 13.7 words for local and global captions, respectively.